celestiaorg/docs/nodes/blobstream-bootstrapper.md

 ### Add keys

-The P2P private key is optional, and a new one will be generated automatically on the start if none is provided.
+The P2P private key is optional, and a new one will be generated automatically on start up if none is provided.

 The `p2p` sub-command will help you set up this key if you want to use a specific
 one: